gregorybesson/sketch-a-fontawesome/README.md

 - For 1 label, I'll then have 240 different images, ready to be trained !

 ## Build the CNN
 I will use Tensorflow to build the CNN.
+I need GPU's for performance of my training step.
+My CNN will be composed by several Convolutional layers which are CPU (GPU) intensive.

-According to the YU, YANG, SONG, XIANG and HOSPEDALES study, the CNN will be built with these parameters:
+I will follow the YU, YANG, SONG, XIANG and HOSPEDALES study, the CNN will be built with these parameters:

 ![Screenshot](/screenshot.png?raw=true)